A Global Spiritual Community: For A Changing World

 You can read the whole letter, to the Peoples of the World, written by the "Universal House of Justice" the centre of the Baha'i Faith, on Mt.
 Carmel, Haifa, Israel.

-The Bahá’í Faith does not have clergy, priests, or professional religious leaders.
-Instead, responsibility for guiding the community spiritually and administratively is shared among all believers through elected institutions.
+The Bahá’í Faith does not have clergy, priests, or professional religious leaders who stand between the individual and God.
+Instead, now the responsibility for guiding the community spiritually and administratively is shared among all believers through elected institutions.

 Bahá’u’lláh designed this system, which avoids the corruption or rigid authority seen in religious hierarchies, creating a pure democracy where decisions are made collectively by the people rather than by a single individual.